piratemoo/GPT-Themes/README.md

 No. This is a small independent/unofficial project that is not affiliated with, endorsed by, sponsored by, or approved by OpenAI.

 <b>Why did you make this?</b> Because I hated the current lack of choices with ChatGPT Desktop.

 <b>Was this created with AI?</b> Yes, this is technically slop as I learn/play with LLM's.

-This is currently a work in progress.
+This is currently a very early work in progress.

 Created by - [piratemoo](https://www.piratemoo.com) © 2026